jochenalt/Lisbeth/docs/source/imu.rst

 Contents:

-*  The unscented Kalmanfilter is implemeted in `ukf``.cpp/ukf``.h <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/ukf.cpp>`_
+*  The unscented Kalmanfilter is implemeted in `ukf``.cpp ukf``.h <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/ukf.cpp>`_
    I used `this <https://github.com/pronenewbits/Embedded_UKF_Library/blob/master/README.md>`_ as a basis, but modified quite a lot to make it fast and robust
-*  As matrix library I used `matrix``.h`` <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/matrix.h>`_ , coming from `here <https://github.com/pronenewbits>`_
+*  As matrix library I used `matrix``.h <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/matrix.h>`_ , coming from `here <https://github.com/pronenewbits>`_
 * The communication with a Microstrain device is implemented in `Microstrain``.cpp <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/MicrostrainComm.cpp>`_ .
 This class assumes that the IMU is preconfigured, such that it only reads an incoming datastream.
 However, it has some ressilience built in, like constant checking of the timing, checksums, recovery of a a lost communcation, and resetting the  device with a separate power pin.
 It  implements Microstrains `data communciation protocol <https://github.com/jochenalt/Lisbeth/blob/main/datasheets/Microstrain%203DM-CV5-IMU/3DM-CV5-10%20IMU%20Data%20Communication%20Protocol%20Manualpdf.pdf>`_
 * The magnetometer is the popular LIS3MLD device.
 Communication happens in `LIS3MLD``.cpp  <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/LIS3MDL.cpp>`_  based on  I\ :sup:`2`\C.
-* `Finally, all devices and filters are glued together in `IMUManager``.cpp <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/IMUManager.cpp>`_ .
+* Finally, all devices and filters are glued together in `IMUManager``.cpp <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/IMUManager.cpp>`_ .
 This class takes care of the power management of the IMU and the magnetometer, aligns the frames, filters the output and watches that everything is working correctly.
 The outcome is a datastream that returns
       * the pose in RPY convention in [rad] and quaternion,
 		* the angular rate in [rad/s]
 		* the linear acceleration with the gravity vector removed in m/s\ :sup:`2`\